seraph-foundation/cherub-dex/docs/docs/protocol/tokenonomics.md

 # Tokenomics

-## What is the dCHRB market capitalization?
+## What is the CHRB market capitalization?

-There are currently $1,000,000,000$ [dCHRB](/docs/about/terminology#dchrb) tokens minted and in circulation.
+There are currently $5,000,000,000$ [CHRB](/docs/about/terminology#chrb) tokens minted and in circulation.

 ## Do the CHRB tokens have any burn?

 Yes.
-When collateral is bonded [CHRB](/docs/about/terminology#chrb) tokens are minted and when collateral is unbonded the token is burned.
+When collateral is bonded [bCHRB](/docs/about/terminology#bchrb) tokens are minted and when collateral is unbonded the token is burned.

 ## How does the sCHRB token enter into circulation?